 Prepare them by ensuring they know the kind of questions they’ll be fielding.
-Then, provide them with the means to field them.
-With a solid plan, you’ll boost your response times and thus, boost customer satisfaction.
+Then, provide the means to field them.
+With a solid plan, you’ll boost your response times and customer satisfaction.

-Multichannel support is a solution we should be thankful for.
-In providing customer support across different communication channels, all of your customers will feel catered to.
-The more channels you cover, the easier it’ll be for them to find or receive the answers they’re looking for.
+Multichannel support is a solution for which we should be thankful.
+In providing customer support across different communication channels, you can cater to more customers.
+The more channels you cover, the easier it is for them to get the answers they need.

-Whether it’s Halloween, Christmas, or Black Friday, peak seasons might be short but they’re intense.
+Whether Halloween, Christmas, or Black Friday, peak seasons might be short but are intense.
 No matter your industry, you’ll inevitably be dealing with higher support volumes than usual at those times.

-Having more people to answer to can stretch a smaller team to a breaking point.
+Having more people to answer to can stretch smaller teams to breaking point.
 But there are ways to make peaks less daunting.

 Following even a few of the tips above can help you make money while ensuring your customers have the best experience they can get.